 Julie M. Strandlie

 On December 2, 2014, on a motion by Mason District Supervisor Penny Gross, the Board of Supervisors appointed Julie M. Strandlie to serve as the Planning Commissioner for the Mason District.
-She was sworn in on January 7, 2015 for a term that extends through December 31, 2018.
+She was sworn in on January 7, 2015 for a term that extends through December 31, 2022.
+Commissioner Strandlie serves as the Planning Commission’s Parliamentarian, Housing Committee Chair, and representative on the Fairfax County Economic Advisory Commission.

 Strandlie currently runs her own government relations firm, Strandlie Advocacy, LLC.
 Over the course of her career, Strandlie has worked on Capitol Hill, for large law firms, small law firms with national practices, and a variety of professional associations.
 She also had her own law practice during which time she served as the University of Florida's Washington Representative.